Last Updated on August 23, 2021 by Grow with Bovees

 The simple addition of compost to your garden soil, around trees and shrubs, or on your lawn will pay huge dividends in the form of healthy, disease-free plants.

-And there is also the satisfaction of recycling organic material, the feeling of well-being that comes from physical effort, and the delight found in being outdoors, digging in the soil.
+And there is also the satisfaction of recycling yard waste and other organic material, the feeling of well-being that comes from physical effort, and the delight found in being outdoors, digging in the soil.

-The benefits of compost are many, and composting also has many environmental benefits.
+The benefits of composting are many, and the composting process also has many environmental benefits.

 When you mix compost into your soil, the return on your investment from your yard and garden is so valuable that many gardeners refer to compost as “black gold.”

-It revitalizes older plants and invigorates new, young plants.
+It revitalizes older plants and invigorates new, young plants, and helps to prevent plant disease by making them stronger and more resilient.
 Because there are so many ways to use it, invariably, there is never enough.

 Or you can consider several ways to stretch your compost supply by mixing it with materials acquired from commercial or municipal sources.

 To make the most of your supply of compost, it’s helpful to understand all of its benefits.
 Compost is essentially a soil conditioner.
-Adding compost to yard and garden soil changes it fundamentally: Compost alters its texture and infuses it with life to better support plants of all kinds; and compost helps to restore compacted, sterile soil, so it comes to closely resemble the rich natural soil found on the forest floor.
+Adding compost to yard and garden changes the soil properties fundamentally: Compost alters its texture and infuses it with life to better support plants of all kinds; and compost helps to restore compacted, sterile soil, so it comes to closely resemble the rich natural soil found on the forest floor.

 Because it’s light and fibrous, compost aerates any soil that it’s added to.
 Whether you mix it into the soil yourself or let earthworms pull it down from the surface, the net result is more air spaces around the soil particles, if you are growing herbs, they will appreciate compost added to the herb potting mix.